ferko18/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+     -Express is a light weight javascript built on Node.js to build web applications -Functionality of express can be extended by using middlewares

 - [ ] Describe Middleware?
+    -Middleware are functions that can intercept  requests and responses and perform operations on them.
+They can then either return a response or move to the next operation in the line.
 - [ ] Describe a Resource?
+    -anything that can be considered data that would be important to a client.
+That could be a list of users, list of customers, pictures, posts etc..
 - [ ] What can the API return to help clients know if a request was successful?
+  2xx status codes such as 200, 201, 202 etc
 - [ ] How can we partition our application into sub-applications?
+   - by breaking similar tasks in to their own components and using express router

 ## Project Setup